paulio11/P4-Squigl-Twitter-Clone/README.md

 ```

 ![Error display](https://raw.githubusercontent.com/paulio11/project-4/main/documentation/images/readme-error.png)

 #### Login and Signup

 - The default django login and signup forms are used.
 Using [accounts/forms.py](https://github.com/paulio11/project-4/blob/main/accounts/forms.py) I have added placeholder text to the html inputs to assist the user when signing up.
 - In my CustomUser model I made email a requirement, this is so the user can reset their password, and this is reflected while signing up.
 - The login page includes a link to password reset.
+- Login is required for most of the functionality.
+A `@login_required` decorator is used where possible.
+In cases where this is not an alert will notify the user.
+- A logged out user will be redirected to the login page if they attempt any of these actions:
+    - Change account settings such as password
+    - View, send, mark read, delete, report or reply to messages
+    - Any moderation only action
+    - View feed
+    - Make a new post
+    - Repost a post
+    - Report a post
+    - Follow or unfollow a suer
+    - View mentions
+    - Mark posts and replies as read

 ![User signup form](https://raw.githubusercontent.com/paulio11/project-4/main/documentation/images/readme-signup.png)

 #### Feed
 - The home page for a logged in user.
 - The feed displays a timeline of all the user's post and the posts of followed users.